learn-co-curriculum/phase-3-hashketball/README.md

 ### Calling Methods within Methods

 You'll be building a series of methods that operate on the above game hash to return certain information about the teams and players.
-Each method will operate on the game hash by calling the `game_hash` method that returns the game_hash.
+Each method will operate on the game hash by calling the `game_hash` method that returns the `game_hash`.
 In other words, since our `game_hash` method returns our hash, you can think of the `game_hash` like a variable that points to our hash and operate on it just as you would with hashes in previous lessons.

-For example, let's say we want to build a method, `home_team_name`, that returns the name of the home team, "Brooklyn Nets".
+For example, let's say we want to build a method, `home_team_name`, that returns the name of the home team, `"Brooklyn Nets"`.
 We can call the method `game_hash` inside of our `home_team_name` method and operate on the game_hash:

 ```ruby
 def home_team_name